Stardew Valley creator's next game is an adorable chocolate shop sim

 "I’ve been deliberately secretive about it because I want to be able to work on it without any pressure for the time being," Barone said about his next project back in a 2018 devblog.
 "I also want to make sure the concept is fully realized before revealing anything, because once it’s out there, I’m going to have to fully commit to it."

 With today's announcement, it definitely looks like he's sticking to Stardew's universe, but headed for a new kind of simulation.
-Heck, who hasn't wanted to run a super sweet chocolate shop?
+Despite that though, Barone says "I’m not ready to reveal anything like that just yet," on whether it definitely takes place in the same world.

+Haunted Chocolatier is a "town game," Barone says, like Stardew in that it will involve moving to a new place and learning a new trade while getting to know all your new neighbors.
+Unlike Stardew, he says that it's more of an action-RPG—and of course revolves around a chocolate shop instead of a farm.

-Barone says he doesn't quite know how to describe the game just yet.
+Barone says he doesn't know exactly how to describe the game just yet.
 "But at its core, the gameplay loop involves gathering ingredients, making chocolate, and running a chocolate shop."

+Over in the FAQ page for Haunted Chocolatier, Barone goes into some additional details about his next game.
+He's been working on Haunted Chocolatier for about a year now and isn't ready to commit to a release date for it yet as it's still early in development.
+It will definitely be on PC, and he has "every intention" of also bringing it to other platforms.
+Unlike Stardew though, the chocolate shop sim won't be multiplayer.

 Now that Barone is completely committed and ready to share, I'm excited to see where he goes with a slightly different genre of sim.